FAQ: Acknowledgement of Parentage in Connecticut

 The CPA also mandates, at signing, the presence of either a notary or a witness.
 The Acknowledgment of Parentage takes effect once the child is born or once the form is filed with the Connecticut Department of Public Health, whichever comes later.

 The Acknowledgement of Parentage form is not available online.
+We have a sample of the forms on GLAD’s website, but these should not be printed and used and are just for example.
 Because oral and written notice is required before signing a valid Acknowledgment of Parentage, the form must be completed at the hospital where the child is born, or at a later date at the Department of Public Health or a local Department of Social Services Office.

 Can a signed Acknowledgment of Parentage be rescinded or challenged?